Team Assignment - Expression and DE

 Stringtie to estimate the gene expression levels in their sample and answer the following questions:

-<L4> Q1.
+Q1.
 Based on your stringtie results, what are the top 5 genes with highest average expression levels across all knockout samples?
 What about in your rescue samples?
-How large is the overlap between the two sets of genes?
-(Hint: You can use R for this analysis)
+(Hint: You can use R, command-line tools, or download files to your desktop for this analysis)

 - Perform differential analysis between the knockout and rescued samples